 This is probably the main disadvantage of business bank accounts: they usually have more fees than personal bank accounts.
-Some come for a monthly fee, others will apparently be free but than charge you for things you wouldn’t expect, such as a simple bank transfer.
+Some come with a monthly fee, others will apparently be free but then charge you for things you wouldn’t expect, such as a simple bank transfer.

-Also, if you are looking for a mostly free business account and you don’t usually need to deposit cash, have a look at Starling Bank business account.
+Also, if you are looking for a mostly free business account and you don’t usually need to deposit cash, have a look at Starling Bank’s business account.

 Pros and cons of business bank accounts if you are a freelancer